-Before taking part in the dairy study, participants were asked to identify both a friend and family member with whom they had the most contact on average.
+Before taking part in the diary study, participants were asked to identify both a friend and family member with whom they had the most contact on average.
 In addition, they were asked whether they were currently involved in a romantic relationship.
-To allow for an unbiased comparison of the effect of social interaction for the different relationship categories, only data of participants with a romantic partner was used in subsequent analyses, resulting in a sample of 280 participants.

-Upon completing a pretest questionnaire, participants filled out daily questionnaires for up to 25 days, including measures of social interaction quantity and quality, and state SE.
-As an incentive for participation, feedback was provided in the form of intraindividual correlations between daily events and mood, which was calculated after submitting 25 daily responses.
-To ensure that diary reports were based on the entire day, and to minimize the time elapsed between the end of the day and filling out the questionnaire, it was only possible to access the questionnaire between 9pm and 4am.
-Because at least two data points are needed to calculate the slope between social interaction and SE (see below), 39 participants who contributed only one daily report were excluded from the study, bringing the final sample size to 241.3 On average, these participants contributed 14.24 daily reports (SD = 9.59).
+To allow for an unbiased comparison of the effect of social interaction for the different relationship categories, we used in subsequent analyses only data of participants with a romantic partner, resulting in a sample of 280 participants.
+Upon completing a pretest questionnaire, participants filled out daily questionnaires for as long as 25 days, including measures of social interaction quantity and quality and state SE.
+As an incentive for participation, feedback was provided in the form of intraindividual correlations between daily events and mood, which was calculated after a participant had submitted 25 daily responses.
+To ensure that diary reports were based on the entire day and to minimize the time elapsed between the end of the day and filling out the questionnaire, participants could access the questionnaire only between 9 p.m. and 4 a.m.
+Because at least two data points are needed to calculate the slope between social interaction and SE, 39 participants who contributed only 1 daily report were excluded from the study, bringing the final sample size to $241.^3$ On average, these participants contributed 14.24 daily reports (SD = 9.59).

 On the first page of the diary, participants rated interaction quantity (in hours and minutes) of interactions with their closest friend, family member, and romantic partner.
-Participants also rated the intensity of their total contacts with other friends, family members, and acquaintances of the same and opposite sex (see Table 3 for psychometric properties of the different indicators).
-For friends, family members, and partners, these ratings were done separately for written, phone, and face-to-face contact.
-When no interaction took place, this variable was set to zero.
-Since the interaction quantity indices were skewed towards high values, we capped extreme values at a z-score of |3|.
+Participants also rated the intensity of their total contacts with other friends, family members, and acquaintances of the same and opposite sex (see Table 1 for psychometric properties of the different indicators).
+Separate ratings for friend, family member, and partner interactions were given for written, phone, and face-to-face contacts.
+When no interaction took place, this variable was set to 0.
+Since the interaction quantity indices were skewed toward high values, we capped extreme values at a z score of [3].

-After ratings of contact frequency and intensity, state SE was assessed with items 3, 6, 7, and 10 of the Rosenberg Self-Esteem Scale (RSES), which were modified to measure states (taken from Nezlek & Plesko, 2003).
-To align the scale format to other scales (not reported here), the original 1 to 4 response format was changed into a 1 (strongly disagree) to 5 (strongly agree) Likert scale.
-All four items (reverse coded in some cases) were averaged.
-Because this aggregate depended on a different number of days per individual, its reliability was obtained from the HLM output of the intercept-only model, with a value of .84.
+After ratings of contact frequency and intensity, state SE was assessed with Items 3, 6, 7, and 10 of the Rosenberg Self-Esteem Scale (RSES; Rosenberg, 1965), which were modified to measure states (adapted from Nezlek & Plesko, 2003).
+To align the scale format to other scales (not reported here), we changed the original 1-4 response scale format into a Likert scale, anchored by 1